 thickness, partial thickness and single layered corneal transplant.

 Corneal transplants involving the full thickness of the cornea generally

 provide the best vision afterwards, however also carry the greatest

 risk of transplant rejection.
 Partial thickness and single layer

 transplants are gaining favour due to their decreased risk of graft

 More recently a process known as corneal collagen crosslinking (CXL) has been developed and has become the mainstay of keratoconus treatment in early stages of the disease.
 It has been shown in numerous clinical trials to strengthen the cornea through the application of riboflavin (a form of vitamin-B2), followed by treatment with ultraviolet A (UV-A) light.
 Corneal crosslinking then works to strengthen the cornea by increasing the number of "anchors" that bond collagen fibres together.
-The goal of this treatment is to identify patients early in the disease process and treat them before they develop significant vision loss from ectasia.
-Once they have received crosslinking, in greater than 90% of cases their corneal shape will remain stable.
+The goal of this treatment is to identify patients early in the disease process and treat them before they develop significant vision loss from corneal ectasia or corneal distortion.
+Once they have received crosslinking, in greater than 90% of cases the corneal shape will remain stable.
 The benefits of corneal crosslinking are that patients maintain their good levels of vision for longer with a lower risk of future corneal scarring or the need for corneal transplant.